Man charged after Bristol disorder | Avon and Somerset Police

 Man charged after Bristol disorder

-A 30-year-old man is due in court next month having been charged by detectives investigating last month’s disorder in Bristol.
+A 33-year-old man is due in court today after he was charged by detectives investigating the disorder in Bristol in August.

-Jivara Omar, of St Werburghs, was charged with violent disorder and is due to appear at Bristol Magistrates’ Court on Thursday 17 October.
+Jack Nicholls, of Wells, was charged with violent disorder last night and is due to appear at Bristol Magistrates’ Court.

-A total of 51 people have been arrested as part of our investigation into the disorder on Saturday 3 August and 41 have since been charged.
+A total of 52 people have been arrested following the disorder on Saturday 3 August and 43 have been charged.

 Images of a number of people detectives want to speak to as part of their investigation have been released.
 They can be found at this link, along with information on how to provide information: https://www.avonandsomerset.police.uk/news/images-released-as-part-of-investigation-into-the-disorder-in-bristol/